-If you attended an international university or college, we require a Course by Course Evaluation by a NACES Evaluator for each international institution.
-A course-by-course evaluation will translate courses, degree, and grades to U.S. equivalency.
-Please visit naces.org/members for more details.
-Evaluation reports should be mailed to:
+If you graduated from or attended an international university or college for more than half of a completed degree, we require a course-by-course evaluation by a NACES Evaluator for each international institution to be submitted by the application deadline.
+A course-by-course evaluation must translate courses, degree, grades, and GPA to United States equivalencies.
+Please visit naces.org/members to find an evaluator.

-Three letters of recommendation from individuals who can assess your academic or professional qualifications.
-Letters from family members or peer-level colleagues are not acceptable.
+Your application must include three letters of recommendation from people who can assess your academic or professional qualifications.

 Applicants are required to demonstrate the motivation, academic potential, and ability to undertake work at the University of Chicago by writing a candidate statement (double-spaced, not to exceed four pages) highlighting their qualifications and describing their interest in biomedical informatics.